willstepp/writings/hunger/hunger-notes.md

+After the success of the hunt, all that.
+He realizes he has been living outside of himself.
+And it meant nothing to him within.

+Moments of contentment, not an active happiness.

+At the tree the first night, a brief conversation between Mika and his father, concerning the mystery of the tree and its unknowable nature:

+What kind of tree is this?
+How old is it?
+When was it last alive?
+Nobody knows.
+It is a mystery.
+One day I will know.
+Will you?
+Yes.
+And you think it will be better to know?
+Of course.
+Don't you, father?
+Some see the purpose of the mystery as a puzzle to be solved or an obstacle to be overcome.
+Some believe that once all the mysteries in the world are known they will be happier because then they will have a perfect knowledge of their surroundings.
+With such knowledge we will never lack for food and water, they argue.
+With such knowledge we will live forever.
+But the hidden desire in such hearts is domination, the will to conquer and control.
+Such a path will not bring true happiness because they will starve for lack of nourishment of another kind.
+Knowledge cannot provide them with this nourishment.
+It cannot provide them what they truly hunger for.
+And what do people truly hunger for?
+But he would not say.

 You have to resist the desire to put a point on themes, pull back on those aspects of the story.
 Let it be pure action and dialogue and description.